What We Believe

 Of the Fall of Man

-We believe that man was created in innocence under the law of His Maker, but by voluntary transgression fell from his sinless and happy state; in consequence of which, all mankind are now sinners, not by constraint, but of choice; and therefore under just condemnation without defense or excuse.
+We believe that man was created in innocence under the law of his Maker, but by voluntary transgression fell from his sinless and happy state.
+As a result, all mankind are now sinners, not by constraint but by choice, and are therefore under just condemnation without defense or excuse.

 Of the Virgin Birth